pallaviennam/minorproject/README.md

 # minorproject

-About the Project
+About the Project:

-This project is a Smart Home Energy Management System (SHEMS) built using microcontrollers and IoT components.
+This is my Minor Project for the Embedded Systems course.
+The project is built using microcontrollers and IoT concepts to solve a real-world problem in a simple and efficient way.
-The main goal is to optimize household electricity usage by monitoring, automating, and controlling appliances in real time.

-With electricity costs on the rise, this system helps:
-Reduce energy wastage
-Save money by shifting loads to non-peak hours
-Give homeowners full control over their appliances from a simple interface
+The aim of this project is to:
+Demonstrate embedded system design skills
+Apply microcontroller programming knowledge
+Implement real-time monitoring and control features Provide a low-cost and scalable solution

 Features:
- Real-time monitoring of energy consumption
+ Simple hardware setup using Arduino/ESP8266/ESP32 Real-time monitoring of sensors
- Automated appliance scheduling
- Load shifting during peak hours
- Remote control via mobile/web app
- Scalable design for different types of homes
+ Automated control based on conditions
+ Easy-to-use interface (LEDs/LCD/Web/Mobile)
+ Energy-efficient and cost-effective design

 How It Works:
-Sensors collect data (e.g., current, temperature, motion).
+Sensors collect input data (temperature, light, motion, etc.).
-A microcontroller (Arduino / ESP32 / ESP8266) processes the data.
-Data is sent via Wi-Fi/ZigBee to the cloud.
-The system makes decisions (e.g., when to turn appliances ON/OFF).
-Homeowners can check everything on a web or mobile dashboard.
+The microcontroller processes this input.
+Based on conditions, it triggers actuators (relays, motors, alarms, etc.).
+The system provides feedback through LEDs, LCD, or an app.

 Hardware Used:
-Arduino / ESP8266 / ESP32 (microcontroller)
+Arduino / ESP8266 / ESP32
-Current & voltage sensors
+Relevant sensors (depending on project idea)
-Relay modules for controlling appliances
+Relay modules or actuators
-Wi-Fi/ZigBee communication modules
+LCD / LEDs for output
 Power supply

 Software:
-Arduino IDE (Embedded C / C++)
+Arduino IDE (Embedded C/C++)
-Cloud services (for storage & real-time updates)
+Communication protocol (Wi-Fi / Bluetooth )

 Results:
- Lower electricity bills by reducing unnecessary usage Better efficiency through smart scheduling
- Simple UI for monitoring and control Environment-friendly by avoiding wastage
+ Working prototype of the system
+ Demonstrated real-time monitoring & control
+ Low cost, scalable solution for future upgrades

  Project Structure
-├── major code.rtf   # Microcontroller code
+├── CODE.docx             # Microcontroller code (convert to .ino if Arduino) ├── minor project ES.pptx # Presentation slides
-├── PALLAVI.docx     # Project report/documentation

 AUTHOR
 ENNAM PALLAVI